floweredscarf/su25/labs/lab14/index.md

 Throughout this lab, we will be making a distinction between the *priority* and the *priority value*. *Priority* is how important an item is to the priority queue, while *priority value* is the value associated with each item inserted.
-The element with the *highest priority* may not always have the *highest priority value*.
+**The element with the highest priority may not always have the highest priority value.**

 Let's take a look at two examples.